How the Body Works

 And now I will show you the most excellent way.

 We are in Chapter 12 of First Corinthians this morning, beginning at the 12th verse, where we come to the passage that, above all others, answers a question frequently asked today.
 I doubt if anyone here has not been asked this question at one time or another.
 What do you say when somebody comes to you and asks, "Have you been baptized with the Holy Spirit?"

 That is a very hard question to answer, because there are so many conflicting viewpoints as to what that baptism of the Holy Spirit consists of.
 The passage we start with this morning is the only place in the entire Bible where the baptism of the Holy Spirit, what it consists of and when it occurs, is explained to us, although it is referred to in a number of places.
 Therefore, this is a very significant passage.
-Peter has been talking to the Corinthians about their spiritual gifts and their part in the Body of Christ, and then he goes on to say these words:
+Paul has been talking to the Corinthians about their spiritual gifts and their part in the Body of Christ, and then he goes on to say these words: